Who We Are

 Over his 18 years, I have admired his sensibility and intelligence.
 We have enjoyed a special bond of trust in each other; he will do anything for me.
 And here’s why I can prove it: he is completely blind.

-He started losing his sight about five years ago.
+He started losing his sight several years ago.
 All the training and trail experiences have certainly eased his transition to blindness.
 After watching Gunner handle obstacles, most people are astounded that he can’t see.

 Yep, my partner Gunner goes over logs, up and down gullies, across water … and all because he trusts me.